Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Introduction

+{Experiments} where high rates of photon pairs were generated {have been reported} \cite{Zhao:22,akin2024ingap}, {and different approaches to arrive {at} rate equations or conversion efficiencies for microrings have been presented \cite{Yang:07_SPDC,bib:Guo16,bib:Brightness2019,Helt:12}. {In older work} losses {were neglected} \cite{Yang:07_SPDC,Helt:12,bib:Liscidini2012}, and {in more recent work, they have been treated by an approach based on Langevin equations} \cite{bib:Guo16,bib:Brightness2019}.
+In this work we extend these earlier calculations {by treating the SPDC interaction shown in \cite{bib:Liscidini2012} with the strategy for lossy structures presented in \cite{bib:Banic2022}.
+We also present extensive numerical simulations of realistic microring resonators from III-V semiconductors for down-conversion from the visible to the telecommunication range.
+Our calculation also extends beyond the pair regime, providing efficiencies for the squeezing regime.}

-{In this work we extend these earlier calculations.
-We present} the generation efficiencies of photon pairs by SPDC in a lossy III-V semiconductor microring resonator point-coupled to a waveguide, where the waveguide is pumped by CW or pulsed excitation {in regimes where pump depletion can be neglected.} We account for loss by adding a point-coupled ``phantom" waveguide.
-Our approach uses {an expansion in terms of asymptotic-in and asymptotic-out fields, which can be generalized to more complicated structures.} This provides us with the statistics of not only the pairs of generated photons leaving the waveguide, but also the statistics of the pairs where both the photons are scattered, and those of the pairs where one photon is scattered and the other leaves the waveguide \cite{bib:Banic2022,bib:Liscidini2012}. {{Since} the information of the scattered photons is not lost, we retain a full characterization of the outgoing quantum state. {In the text we treat the scenario where the signal and idler photons generated are associated with different ring resonances (non-degenerate SPDC), but in Appendix B we present the corresponding expressions for the scenario where the signal and idler photons are associated with the same ring resonance (degenerate SPDC).}
+We present the generation efficiencies of photon pairs by SPDC in a lossy III-V semiconductor microring resonator point-coupled to a waveguide, where the waveguide is pumped by cw or pulsed excitation {in regimes where pump depletion can be neglected.} We account for loss by adding a point-coupled ``phantom" waveguide.
+Our approach uses {an expansion in terms of asymptotic-in and asymptotic-out fields, which can be generalized to more complicated structures.
+This provides us with the statistics of not only the pairs of generated photons exiting the waveguide, but also the statistics of the pairs where both the photons are scattered, and those of the pairs where one photon is scattered and the other leaves the waveguide \cite{bib:Banic2022,bib:Liscidini2012}. {{Since} the information of the scattered photons is not lost, we retain a full characterization of the outgoing quantum state. {The results from our approach can also be used directly to treat more sophisticated problems involving high squeezing, pump-depletion, and non-Gaussian state generation \cite{Vendromin24}}.}}

+{In the text we treat the scenario where the signal and idler photons generated are associated with different ring resonances (nondegenerate SPDC), but in Appendix B we present the corresponding expressions for the scenario where the signal and idler photons are associated with the same ring resonance (degenerate SPDC).}

 {{For excitation by pump pulses we address two different regimes.
-In} the ``pair-regime,"} the generated state consists {approximately} of {vacuum and a small probability amplitude of a pair} of photons that can be written {from} first-order perturbation theory as
+In} the ``pair regime,"} the generated state consists {approximately} of {vacuum and a small probability amplitude of a pair} of photons that can be written {from} first-order perturbation theory as

 where $\ket{\mathrm{II}}$ {is the ket {characterizing} {the} pair of photons,} and {$|\beta|^2$ can be {identified} as the probability {that a pair is generated.
 We find an analytic expression for the biphoton wave function (BWF) of the signal and idler photons.} In order for Eq. \eqref{eq:PairRegime} to be a valid approximation, we require that $|\beta|^2 \ll 1$. {We also} study realistic ring systems {and pumping scenarios} where {more than one pair is typically generated by each pump pulse, and} Eq. \eqref{eq:PairRegime} {no longer holds.} {We consider the regime where pump depletion can nonetheless still be neglected, and refer to this as} the ``lowest-order squeezing (LOS) regime." {Here} the ket for the generated photons is well approximated by}